EwaSzymanskax/ReflexGame/README.md

 # ReflexGame
-> The game that a player has to click on a green randomly selected square.
+> The purpose of this game is to click a green square.

 > Live at https://ewaszymanskax.github.io/ReflexGame/